-With over 50 beautiful dress options to choose from, the only limitation here is your imagination!
-Our selection of modest dresses features a wide array of styles that keep it classy while serving up the trendiest looks!
+With over 50 beautiful boutique dresses to choose from, the only limitation here is your imagination!
+Our selection of stylish dresses features a wide array of styles that keep it classy while serving up the trendiest looks!
 From minimalist black dresses to styles designed with lace, bright patterns and prints, embroidery, ties, and other details, you can easily find the perfect dress to suit any occasion.
 These fashion dresses will have you feeling confident and beautiful while in the office, at dinner with friends, taking photos with the family, at church, and anywhere else your life takes you!
-We even offer comfortable dress slips to wear underneath these dresses that help shape your body so your dress fits perfectly.
+We even offer comfortable dress slips to wear underneath these dresses that help your dress to hang smoothly and even help a dress to not be see through if it's a little sheer.
 Have a date night on the horizon or an upcoming vacation?
 Find your new dress here!
-With our affordable pricing on our dresses and other clothing, you can pick more than one of these high-quality dresses to totally revamp your wardrobe!
+With our affordable pricing on our boutique dresses and other clothing, you can pick more than one of these high-quality dresses to totally revamp your wardrobe!
 Couple these boutique dresses with a pair of cute heels, as well as accessories like necklaces, earrings, bracelets, purses, and hats.
 We make it possible for everyone with any budget to shop the trendiest looks without feeling guilty about the cost or the need to overspend.
 You get the best of both worlds – premium quality clothing without the premium price tag.
 Let us help you find that perfect dress!

 Take a look at our sizing to find the right fit for you before placing your order.
 Want to learn more about who we are and how our customer service team can help you find the perfect boutique dresses and other clothing?
 Don't hesitate to reach out and contact us to learn more.